OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/eclipse-folder-structure.md

 ### `LICENSE.md` ###

-A simple file was created as a place-holder as the license is finalized in the OpenCDSS project.

-**TODO smalers 2017-01-02 update as the license is determined.**
+The license file indicates the software license.
+GPL v3 is used for OpenCDSS software.

 ## Next Steps